Forest ditch cleaning and its effect on mobilization of an old soil carbon store

 Dry forest ditch covered with Sphagnum.
 Photo.

-This project evaluates whether forest ditch cleaning will mobilize a previously stable soil carbon store.
+This project evaluated whether forest ditch cleaning mobilizes a previously stable soil carbon store.

-In order to convert to a fossil-free society, one suggested strategy is to improve the forest productivity.
-A higher forest productivity will, in addition to increasing the forest raw material, also mitigate climate change in a cost-effective way by increasing carbon sequestration in biomass and soils.
+To transition to a fossil-free society, one of the national strategies in Sweden is to improve forest productivity.
+Higher forest productivity will, in addition to increasing the forest raw material, also mitigate climate change in a cost-effective way by increasing the uptake of carbon sequestration in biomass and soils.
+One of the strategies to maintain or improve forest productivity is ditch clearing.

 Participants from SLU